January 4th, 2012

 Dress Like a Lawyer

 Always Neat.
-I take time in the morning to address personal hygiene.
+Take time in the morning to address personal hygiene.
 I give thought to what I am wearing so when I leave the house I have consciously chosen my outfit.
 I present a decent appearance.
 I present in a way I will be able to meet a new client even if I do not expect this to happen.

 Shirt.
 Generally this means a dress shirt.
 For me this translates to a button down all cotton professionally laundered white or light blue shirt.
 I wear Gitman Brothers shirts which are high quality and look high quality.